Implementing AES-256 for Serialized Data at Rest in DSCSA-Compliant Supply Chains

 Operational Integration & Compliance Validation

 Deploying AES-256 at rest in a DSCSA environment requires rigorous validation against operational workflows.
-When a wholesaler initiates a VRS verification request, the receiving system must decrypt the relevant GTIN and serial number in real-time, typically within the one-second response target referenced by interoperability agreements.
-Caching decrypted payloads is strictly prohibited under 21 CFR Part 11 audit requirements; instead, systems should leverage just-in-time decryption with comprehensive access logging.
+When a wholesaler initiates a VRS verification request, the receiving system must decrypt the relevant GTIN and serial number in real-time, typically within a one-second response target referenced by interoperability agreements.
+Just-in-time decryption with comprehensive access logging satisfies 21 CFR Part 11 audit requirements; caching decrypted plaintext is not appropriate for regulated fields.

 Suspect product investigation workflows further stress-test the encryption architecture.
 When a trading partner flags a potentially illegitimate product, compliance officers must rapidly retrieve historical EPCIS events, aggregation records, and shipping manifests.
 Field-level encryption enables targeted decryption without exposing unrelated batch data, streamlining the investigation process while maintaining data minimization principles.
 Automated compliance validation scripts should routinely verify: